kids encyclopedia robot

 Signature

+Michel Am-Nondokro Djotodia (born c.
+1949) is a Central African politician who was President of the Central African Republic from 2013 to 2014.
+He was the first Muslim to hold that office in the predominantly Christian country.
+Djotodia was a leader of the almost entirely Muslim Séléka rebel coalition in the December 2012 rebellion against President François Bozizé.
 Following a peace agreement, Djotodia was appointed to the government as First Deputy Prime Minister for National Defense in February 2013.
 When the peace agreement unravelled, Séléka captured Bangui and Djotodia took power on 24 March 2013.
 He promised to lead a transition to new elections in which he would not be a candidate, but his time in office was marked by escalating sectarian violence, and he was ultimately pressured into resigning by regional leaders on 10 January 2014.

-Djotodia was born in Gordil, Vakaga, French Equatorial Africa (modern day Central African Republic), reportedly in 1949.
-He is Muslim, and as one, he is part of a religious minority population in the mostly Christian Central African Republic.
 He lived in the Soviet Union for about 10 years.
 While he was there, he furthered his tertiary studies in the Peoples' Friendship University of Russia and became fluent in Russian, got married and had children.
 When he returned to Vakaga he was regarded as an intellectual, well-educated man who spoke various languages in addition to French and Sango.
 Although he was noted for being politically ambitious he was an obscure figure, little known outside his native region, and worked in the civil service.
 He was a tax official during the 1980s.

 Djotodia soon became involved in a milieu of rebel activity; he was one of the founders and leading members of the Union of Democratic Forces for Unity rebel group in 2006.
 He lived in exile in Cotonou, Benin during the war.
-In November 2006 he was arrested together with his spokesman Abakar Sabon without trial by Beninese forces at the behest of the government of Central African President François Bozizé.
+In November 2006 he was arrested together with his spokesman Abakar Sabon without trial by Beninese forces at the behest of the government of CAR President François Bozizé.
 They were released in February 2008 after agreeing to participate in peace talks with the CAR government.

 Rebellion